A fair balance in health data protection and promotion

-Editor Tessa Roberts-Smorenburg collaborates frequently with Irith Kist in her daily practice and is a regular member of the critical care-ethical moral deliberations in which they examine case studies.
-Tessa interviews Irith Kist about her PhD research and explores the concerns that Irith observes from her perspective.
+Editor Tessa Roberts-Smorenburg frequently collaborates with Irith Kist in her daily practice and is a regular member of the critical care-ethical moral deliberations in which they examine case studies.
+Tessa interviewed Irith Kist about her PhD research and explores the concerns that Irith observes from her perspective.

 Which burning issue do you address in your research?